 - myomatous (<10% fat)

-Immunohistochemical staining for tumor cells reveals HMB-45 positivity.
+Immunohistochemical staining of the tumor cells reveals HMB-45 positivity.
 Among hepatic tumors, HMB-45 reactivity is found exclusively in the smooth muscle cells AML 7.

-There is reported correlation between hepatic angiomyolipoma and tuberous sclerosis (TS), although the association is not as strong for hepatic AMLs at it is for the renal ones: 20% of renal AMLs are associated with TS, compared to only 6% of hepatic AMLs 5.
+There is a reported correlation between hepatic angiomyolipoma and tuberous sclerosis (TS), although the association is not as strong at it is for renal AMLs.
+Up to 20% of renal AMLs are associated with TS, compared to only 6% of hepatic AMLs 5.
 Nonetheless, the liver is the second most frequent site of angiomyolipoma after kidney.

-Angiomyolipomas may be single or multiple, round or lobulated fat containing mass lesions, seen more commonly in the right hepatic lobe ref.
+Angiomyolipomas may be single or multiple, round or lobulated fat-containing mass lesions, seen more commonly in the right hepatic lobe 3.

 The characteristic findings on any modality are the presence of both fat and prominent vascularity in the same lesion.
 If the fatty component predominates, it resembles lipomas but most of the time, a mixture of usual solid soft tissue intermingled with fatty components will be seen.
 Conversely, in cases of less fatty content and excess vascular part, the lesion seems like hypervascular hepatic mass lesions.

-Hetero or homogenous echogenic (due to fat content) mass lesion in right hepatic lobe.
-In case of less fat content and excess vascular component, angiomyolipoma can be seen as a heterogenous hypoechoic mass lesion.
+It may be seen as hetero or homogenous echogenic (due to fat content) mass lesion.
+In the case of less fat content and excess vascular component, angiomyolipoma can be seen as a heterogeneous hypoechoic mass lesion.
 Could be indistinguishable from a hemangioma 1.

-- well-defined mass with heterogeneous attenuation values due to presence of fat and soft tissue densities
+- well-defined mass with heterogeneous attenuation values due to the presence of fat and soft tissue densities

-- arterial phase: significant enhancement in arterial phase
+- arterial phase: significant enhancement in the arterial phase

 - portal phase: becomes hypoattenuated

 On MRI the lesion shows hyperintensity like as fatty tissue on both T1 and T2, which decreases with fat suppression.
-To detect small volume of fat content in cases of lipid-poor AML, chemical shift imaging (i.e. in-phase / out-of-phase) is useful.
+To detect the small volume of fat content in cases of lipid-poor AML, chemical shift imaging (i.e. in-phase/out-of-phase) is useful.

-- loss of signal on fat suppress sequences
+- loss of signal on fat suppressed sequences

 - in cases of poor lipid-content in phase/out of phase will show loss of signal at out of phase

-- C+ (Gd): enhacement of vascular component in arterial phase
+- T1 C+ (Gd): enhancement of vascular component in arterial phase

 Treatment and prognosis